Healthplan Spain

 Expat Tips

 Spain’s inclusive residency laws continue to offer opportunities for families to reunite in 2025.
 If you're living in Spain and wondering whether you can bring your parents to join you, the good news is: yes, there are multiple legal pathways depending on your nationality and residence status.
-This updated guide explains the current rules, requirements, and options available this year.
+These procedures form part of Spain’s broader family reunification system, which has been strengthened between 2022 and 2025 to provide clearer routes for dependent parents.

 Option 1: Bringing Non-EU Parents as a Non-EU Resident